WL0118/MLB-Player-Digital-Engagement-Forecasting/README.md

 |A|2021|5|17|**9**(*Apr 20. avg target_1 for player A*)|**16**(*Jun 20. avg target_1 for player A*)|14|
 |A|2021|5|18|**9**(*Apr 20. avg target_1 for player A*)|**16**(*Jun 20. avg target_1 for player A*)|15|

 Player A(May.
-15. 2021) : Player A harget mean value (April 2020 , Jun 2020)
+15. 2021) : Player A target mean value (April 2020 , Jun 2020)
-If there is a May 15th, 2021 train data row for player A, I calculated target mean values of April 2020 and Jun 2020 for player A and put them into features for the model.
+If there is a May 15th, 2021 train data row for player A, I calculated target mean values of April 2020 and Jun 2020 for player A and put them into features for that row(15th, 2021) for the training model.

 Based on the EDA graph, If I want to get one of May's target values, April and Jun data can be a good feature.
 However, in the test set, we cannot get future-month of statistical features.
 Therefore, instead of 2021 April and Jun mean target values, I put 2020 April and Jun mean target values in this example case.
 But these features are from the previous year one, therefore, I thought it require something that helps to connect the previous year (2020) and this year(2021)